 Generic Prevnar 13

 Because Prevnar 13 (pneumococcal conjugate vaccine) is considered a "biologic" medication, it is regulated somewhat differently than other drugs.
 The rules and regulations surrounding the vaccine do not permit generic versions of Prevnar 13 to be made at this time.
-However, it is predicted that these laws will be changing in the near future, possibly allowing for a generic version to be sold.
+Thus, it is difficult to say when, if ever, a generic version will be sold.

 When the patents for regular drugs expire, companies can apply to make generic versions.
 These companies need to submit a little information proving that their product is the same as the brand-name version, but they do not have to repeat all of the human studies to show the drug to be safe and effective.
 Human studies are expensive and time-consuming, and generic medications are less expensive because they do not need all the human studies.

 Currently, biologics are governed by a different set of laws.
 Compared to generic drugs, developing a generic vaccine (and getting it approved) is a much more complicated process, both technically and legally.
 As a result, at this time there are no generic vaccines available in the United States.
 It is difficult to predict when (if ever) generic vaccines (including generic Prevnar 13) might be developed.